-As at August 31, 2023, the Corporation employed approximately 3,100 individuals in Canada and 1,600 in the United States.
-Collective bargaining agreements are in place for some employees of the Canadian and American telecommunications segments, which are renewed from time to time in the normal course of business.
+As at August 31, 2023, Cogeco Connexion and Breezeline employed, respectively, approximately 2,800 individuals in Canada and 1,600 in the United States.
+Collective bargaining agreements are in place for some employees in Canada and the United States, which are renewed from time to time in the normal course of business.